 Greg has been the Executive Director of the Rondo CLT since it was formed in 1993.
 Previously he was the Director of the Summit-University Planning Council in St. Paul.
 He served in that capacity from 1985 to 1992.
 Greg served as the Director of the Hawthorne Area Community Council in Minneapolis from 1980 to 1984.
 A resident of the Lexington-Hamline neighborhood, Greg enjoys woodworking.

 Board of Directors

 At all times Rondo Community Land Trust's Board of Directors is comprised of one-third CLT homeowners, one-third members (must be residents of Saint Paul), and one-third open seats.
-The Board of Directors is elected to two-year terms by the members of Rondo CLT.
+The Board of Directors is elected to two-year terms by the Rondo CLT Membership.

 Deborah J. Young

 US Bank Home Mortgage